HOURS OF OPERATION

 The Center offers environmental programs for the general public year-round including arts & crafts, canoe and kayak, hiking, pontoon boat trips, festivals, birthday parties, and many more.
 These programs are listed in our quarterly calendar of events available on the website, via email or pick up a copy at the Center.
 Professional development, including workshops, seminars and green school support, is available periodically and listed on our website.
 Outreach programs are available upon request and staff availability.

 The Otter Point Creek Alliance is offering one $500 scholarship for students in environmental sciences/education.
 Pick up an application in the guidance office of your school or download an application here.
-Deadline extended: May 1, 2020.
+Deadline: May 1.

 Outreach self-contained educational boxes (trunks) for bats, black bear, white-tailed deer, furbearer, red fox, reptiles and amphibians, owls, wild turkeys, Growing Up Wild (Looking at Leaves, Who Lives in a Tree, Deep Blue Sea, Fishing Fun, Less is More), aquatic invasives, and nature arts and crafts can be borrowed free of charge for a two-week period by contacting the Center.